mayeaux/nodetube/README.md

 NodeTube is an Express application powered by NodeJS, with MongoDB as a database, with `redis` for caching and `ffmpeg` for converting and compressing video content.
 It uses Pug as a templating engine and loads process variables through the .env.settings and .env.private files.

+NodeTube uses resumable.js on the frontend as a library to allow stable and resumable uploads allowing for the upload process to not be broken during a system reboot.

+NodeTube has the functionality to act as an authentication app for an nginx-rtmp server which allows NodeTube to facilitate livestreaming.
+NodeTube also has a built in livestreaming frontend with a live chat, live viewer count and which uses HL.js to stream the files being created by nginx-rtmp.

 [This section is being expanded rapidly so please Watch this repo so you can easily see when more documentation is available]

 ## Reasons To Use NodeTube